WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 - I do not think of things or people as "stupid", rather, I seek and promote structure and clarity
 - I communicate what I see as "shortcomings" positively, and give others constructive and honest feedback

-# V. I strive to make others feel safe, and I have faith that others prioritise my sense of saftey
+# V. I strive to make others feel safe
+# V. I have faith that others prioritise my sense of saftey

-_These can be formulated in two ways, starting with either:_
-1. I know that others strive to ensure that my _or_ that I am ...
-2. I strive to ensure that others' _or_ that others are ...

-_Hence, please stitch the above two sentences with each one of the paragraphs below starting with three dots "..." in the following subsections._
+_This is two sections in one, with two possible formulations for each one of the subsection paragraphs (named **for me** and **for others**)._

 ## Physical safety